storybookjs/ember/docs/sharing/storybook-composition.md

 <div class="aside">

-💡 <strong>Note</strong>: Same as with the majority of fields available within <code>main.js</code>, the <code>refs</code> field can also be a function and accept a <code>config</code> parameter that contains Storybook's configuration object.
-See the related [webpack documentation](../configure/webpack.md#extending-storybooks-webpack-config).
+💡 <strong>Note</strong>: Similar to the other fields available in Storybook’s configuration file, the `refs` field can also be a function that accepts a config parameter containing Storybook’s configuration object.
+Check the [webpack documentation](../configure/webpack.md#extending-storybooks-webpack-config) to learn more about it.

 </div>

 ### Improve your Storybook composition

-So far we've covered how we can use composition with local or published Storybooks.
+So far we've seen how we can use composition with local or published Storybooks.
 One thing worth mentioning as your Storybook will grow in time with your own stories, or through composition with other Storybooks, is that you can optimize the deployment process by including the following command in your workflow, run from your project root:

 ```shell
 npx sb extract